How To Add A Second Person to Face ID On Your iPhone (2023 Guide)

 So why might you want to allow another user to unlock your phone?
 It’s useful for families that share a mobile phone–as children often do with their parents.
-It’s also interested in case you want your spouse to be able to access your phone if you forget it at home.
+It’s also useful in case you want your spouse to be able to access your phone if you forget it at home.

 What If My Appearance Changes?

 What’s REALLY cool about Face ID is that it’s adaptive.
 What that means is your iPhone’s Face ID technology actually learns from your appearance and adapts to it.
-It’s for this reason that you don’t need to rescan your face if your appearance changes (for example, if you grow a beard.
+It’s for this reason that you don’t need to rescan your face if your appearance changes (for example, if you grow a beard).
 Here’s what Apple has to say about Face ID’s adaptive change capabilities:

 “Face ID automatically adapts to changes in your appearance, such as wearing cosmetic makeup or growing facial hair.
 If there is a more significant change in your appearance, like shaving a full beard, Face ID confirms your identity by using your passcode before it updates your face data.
 Face ID is designed to work with hats, scarves, glasses, contact lenses, and many sunglasses.”Apple